DhammaruciWL-NYCU/DM2026-Assignment-3/README.md

 Kaggle Notebook:
 https://www.kaggle.com/code/dhammaruciwl/dm2026-assignment-3-notebook

-The GitHub repository is the official submission version and contains all source code required to reproduce the results.
+The GitHub repository is the official submission version and contains only necessary source code found in the report.
 The Kaggle notebook is provided as a reference environment in case of local dependency or platform-specific issues.
+The original source code that serves as the testing ground are available in another notebook which contains a more detailed results but harder to go through.

 The notebook:
 - loads and preprocesses the dataset